FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th January 2021.md

 institutions, where infant mortality was rampant and where women felt they had no choice

-but to give up their children for adoption.---
+but to give up their children for adoption.
+---
 2

 Some 56,000 unmarried mothers, and 57,000 children, had passed through the homes during